libbpf/blazesym/README.md

 ## Status
-**blazesym** is at the core of Meta's internal continuous profiling solution, where it handles billions of symbolization requests per day.
+**blazesym** is at the core of Meta's continuous profiling solution, [Strobelight][strobelight], where it handles billions of symbolization requests per day.
+It also powers the company's crash dump backtrace symbolization and is helping developers identify performance bottlenecks across millions of Quest Virtual Reality devices.

 The library is being actively worked on, with a major goal being stabilization of the API surface.
 Feel free to contribute with discussions, feature